 Investa in conjunction with Oxford Properties, has launched a Build to Rent management platform for its Australian portfolio – expected to contain 5000 apartments.

-The program, Indi, will provide investment, development and property management services for local users.
+The entity, Indi, will provide investment, development and property management services for local users.

 The partners have already committed to building 900 flats.